SKRTEEEEEE/test-agente666/README.md

 - Fully containerized with Docker
 - Comprehensive test suite (unit and integration tests)

+#### GitHub API Rate Limits

+The application supports GitHub Personal Access Tokens to increase API rate limits:
+- **Without token**: 60 requests/hour
+- **With token**: 5000 requests/hour

+To use a GitHub token, set the `GITHUB_TOKEN` environment variable.

+**How to create a GitHub Personal Access Token:**
+1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Click "Generate new token (classic)"
+3. Give it a name (e.g., "app-go-api")
+4. No scopes are required for public repository access
+5. Click "Generate token"
+6. Copy the token and use it with the `-e GITHUB_TOKEN=...` flag

 #### Running locally with Docker

 Build the image: